pusher/pusher-websocket-react-native/README.md

 #### `activityTimeout (double)`

-After this time (in seconds) without any messages received from the server, a ping message will be sent to check if the connection is still working; the default value is supplied by the server, low values will result in unnecessary traffic.
+If no messages are received after this time period (in seconds),  the ping message is sent to check if the connection is still working.
+The server supplies the default value, low values result in unnecessary traffic.

 #### `apiKey (string)`